octavedupuis/PCA/README.md

-# PCA
+# PCA/CFA
-PCA algorithms from scratch
+PCA and CFA algorithms from scratch